About Me:

 Teaching:

-My goal as a teacher is to inspire and equip students with not only the technical skills and musical proficiency, but also the discipline, mindfulness, and artistic integrity that enrich both their musical journey and their lives beyond the stage.
-Music has always held a unique power to provide solace and expression when words fail, and as musicians, we carry the responsibility to keep that lifeline alive, especially in challenging times.
+My goal as an educator is to inspire and equip students with not only the technical skills and musical proficiency, but also the discipline, mindfulness, and artistic integrity that enrich both their musical journey and their lives beyond the stage.
+Music has always held a power to provide solace and expression when words fail, and as musicians, we carry the responsibility to keep that lifeline alive, especially in challenging times.
 Teaching requires optimism (always!), and I strive to help students discover that connection, resilience, and joy through the art we create and share together through violin playing.

 Hobbies:

-I like trying different types of workouts—barre, kickboxing, rowing, spinning, trampoline HIIT, pilates, puppy yoga, Barry’s Bootcamp, Orange Theory, F45, you name it.
+I love trying different types of workouts—barre, kickboxing, rowing, spinning, trampoline HIIT, pilates, puppy yoga, Barry’s Bootcamp, Orange Theory, F45, you name it.
 If it gets my heart rate up, I’m in.
 When I’m not trying out new workouts, you’ll find me binge-watching scary movies with my husband, K-dramas, whipping up Korean and Japanese dishes in the kitchen, and saying hello to every dog in the neighborhood.
 I’m also on a never-ending quest to find the best omakase spots and keep my many wilting plants alive.

-© 2025 Clara Haneul Yoon
+© 2026 Clara Haneul Yoon